pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/develop_workflow.md

 Note that each auxiliary model will independently occupy `tensor_parallel_size * engine_num` GPUs.
 Please configure according to your hardware resources.
 After enabling auxiliary models, the number of GPUs available to the Trainer is the total GPU count minus those occupied by all auxiliary models and the inference model being trained (`rollout_model`).

-The auxiliary models specified in the configuration file will automatically activate the OpenAI API and pass the corresponding `openai.OpenAI` instances to the `auxiliary_models` parameter of the `Workflow` initialization method.
+The auxiliary models specified in the configuration file will automatically activate the OpenAI API and pass the corresponding `openai.OpenAI` or `openai.AsyncOpenAI` instances (depending on the `is_async` setting) to the `auxiliary_models` parameter of the `Workflow` initialization method.
 For example:

 ```python
 class MyWorkflow(Workflow):